oharaandrew314/TrustGrapher/readme.txt

 You can now edit events from the new edit menu
 Added user confirmation for event removal
 Added 'about' menu item
-The log Panel now has a minimum size
+The event Panel now has a minimum size
 The highlighted event in the event panel scroll pane is now always kept in view Got rid of some unnecessary code and did some refactoring Added some more documentation